Group Health Insurance Policy

 What is the Maternity Coverage Waiting Period in a GMC Policy?

-Most health insurance policies have a Waiting Period of 3-4 years before providing maternity coverage under the policy.
+Most Health Insurance Policies have a Waiting Period of 3-4 years before providing maternity coverage under the Insurance Policy.
 However, there is a provision in GMC Policies to provide No Waiting Period for Maternity Coverage in a Group Health Insurance Policy by paying additional premium.
 This is especially beneficial to female employees who can avail for Maternity Health Insurance Coverage.

 Can we reduce Waiting Periods in Group Mediclaim Insurance Policies?